nodejs/node/doc/api/esm.md

   }

-  // Let Node.js handle all other URLs. return defaultGetFormat(url, context, defaultGetFormat);
+  // Let Node.js handle all other URLs. return null;
 }

-export function getSource(url, context, defaultGetSource) {
+export function getSource(url, context, nextGetSource) {
   // For JavaScript to be loaded over the network, we need to fetch and
   // return it.
   if (url.startsWith('https://')) {